carpeliam/at-journal-2024/src/entries/at-day-124-bald-mountain-brook-lean-to-to-horseshoe-canyon-lean-to.md

 ---
-title: "AT Day 124: Bald Mountain Brook Lean-to to Horseshoe Canyon Lean-to"
+day: 124
-date: 2024-08-04
+date: 2024-08-04T00:00:00.000Z
+dateStr: 8/4/2024
 location: Bald Mountain Brook Lean-to
+destination: Horseshoe Canyon Lean-to
 start: 2060.7
 end: 2073.7
-miles: 13.0
 sleep: Shelter
 mood: 🙂
+title: "AT Day 124: Bald Mountain Brook Lean-to to Horseshoe Canyon Lean-to"
+sleepScore: 84
+garminFeedback: GOOD_SLEEP_LAST_NIGHT
+recoveryTime: 1
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: POOR
+trainingReadiness: 64
 ---
 Two more stream crossings today!
 And only one mountain, and it had the good sense to be the first thing I did.
 The first stream crossing a few miles after the descent, but a FarOut comment with the instruction to stay to the right of a log made it pretty straightforward.
 The second one was just a few miles before finishing, and it was a bit deeper, but not moving too swiftly.
 Pretty straightforward day; the horseflies were probably the only difficult part.